 - Add this honey syrup to seltzer water and top it with a slice of orange for a quick spirit-free drink

-- Make a holiday honey old-fashioned topping it with candy with some cranberries for additional flavor
+- Enjoy honey fermented cranberry old-fashioned cocktail with candied cranberries for additional flavor

-- Using cranberries and either cranberry relish or making a seasonal cranberry sauce for your Thanksgiving or Christmas holiday dinners will take it to a new level.
+- Using cranberries in a fermented cranberry chutney for your Thanksgiving or Christmas holiday dinners will take it to a new level.

 - 1 cup of fresh cranberries